Hypergraph Transformer for Semi-Supervised Classification: Experiments

 \subsection{Results and analysis}

 \textbf{Comparison with SOTA hypergraph neural networks.} The results of our experiments on real-world hypergraph node classification benchmarks are presented in Table \ref{results}.
-In comparison to previous hypergraph neural networks, our proposed HyperGT demonstrates superior performance across all datasets.
+In comparison to previous hypergraph neural networks, our proposed HyperGT demonstrates superior classification accuracy across all datasets.
 A key distinguishing feature of HyperGT is its incorporation of both global and local hypergraph structural information, setting it apart from prior methods that solely focus on local structural information.
 These results show the importance of leveraging global information for designing more effective models in processing hypergraph-structured data.
+We also conducted experiments on the Walmart dataset to obtain the inference speed of popular HGNNs and HyperGT.
+Results are presented in Table \ref{time}, indicating that HyperGT maintains competitive inference speeds, aligning with its theoretically low linear complexity, while also preserving global attention interactions.

 \textbf{Ablation studies.} We perform a series of ablation studies on the importance of designs in our proposed HyperGT on the walmart dataset.
 The ablation results are presented in Table \ref{ablation_study}.
 We see that the use of positional encodings for nodes leads to a significant improvement, which shows that the model effectively captures the hypergraph structural information of nodes.
 Positional encodings of hyperedges also contribute to positive effects.
 With the addition of regularization, the performance is further improved, which indicates that this regularizer on hypergraph structure helps the Transformer in learning the specific connections between nodes and hyperedges.
 All of the components designed are helpful to our Transformer architecture for modelling hypergraph data and help to leverage useful information from input hypergraphs.